Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"never"`.
 <br />
 Whether to automatically open DevTools at the start of a debug session.
+If embedded DevTools is enabled, this will launch the Widget Inspector embedded for Flutter projects, or launch DevTools externally in a browser for Dart projects.

+- `never` - Do not automatically launch DevTools when starting a debug session.
+- `flutter` - Automatically launch DevTools when starting a Flutter debug session.
+- `always` - Automatically launch DevTools when starting any debug session.

 ## dart.openTestView
 **Default:** `[testRunStart]`.